 Denham (population: 800) started life as a pearling camp, and information boards on the foreshore reveal how the streets were once paved with pearl shell.
 Marvel at Dirk Hartog’s 1616 sea voyage in the wooden-hulled Eendracht — depicted by a sculpture titled Union — and pause for reflection at the poignant memorial to the HMAS Sydney II, which sunk off the coast in 1941.
 Six hundred and forty five men died and the wreck remains at the bottom of the ocean.

 The two-kilometre foreshore strip has a smattering of stores selling essentials and unique local offerings.
 Browse the home-made pottery at The Little Shop, where potter Mehalah can frequently be found at her wheel (in between brewing what she says is the best coffee in town!).
 You’ll want to linger at Blue Lagoon Pearls, which showcases exquisite pearl jewellery.
-Those keen to see where the magic happens can do a morning cruise out to Blue Lagoon’s pearl farm.
+Those keen to see where the magic happens can do a morning tour of Blue Lagoon’s pearl farm.

 7. Feast on the freshest seafood